GraphPFN: A Prior-Data Fitted Graph Foundation Model: Abstract

 \section{Abstract}

-Foundation models pretrained on large-scale datasets have transformed such fields as natural language processing and computer vision, but their application to graph data remains limited.
-Recently emerged graph foundation models, such as G2T-FM, utilize tabular foundation models for graph tasks and were shown to significantly outperform prior attempts to create GFMs.
-However, these models primarily rely on hand-crafted graph features, limiting their ability to learn complex graph-specific patterns.
-In this work, we propose GraphPFN: a prior-data fitted network for node-level prediction.
-First, we design a prior distribution of synthetic attributed graphs.
-For graph structure generation, we use a novel combination of multiple stochastic block models and a preferential attachment process.
-We then apply graph-aware structured causal models to generate node attributes and targets.
-This procedure allows us to efficiently generate a wide range of realistic graph datasets.
-Then, we augment the tabular foundation model LimiX with attention-based graph neighborhood aggregation layers and train it on synthetic graphs sampled from our prior, allowing the model to capture graph structural dependencies not present in tabular data.
-On diverse real-world graph datasets with up to $50{,}000$ nodes, GraphPFN shows strong in-context learning performance and achieves state-of-the-art results after finetuning, outperforming both G2T-FM and task-specific GNNs trained from scratch on most datasets.
-More broadly, our work demonstrates that pretraining on synthetic graphs from a well-designed prior distribution is an effective strategy for building graph foundation models.\footnote{Our code is available at \url{https://github.com/yandex-research/graphpfn}.}
+Graph foundation models face several fundamental challenges including transferability across diverse domains and data scarcity, which calls into question the very feasibility of creating such models.
+However, despite similar challenges, the tabular domain has recently witnessed the emergence of the first successful foundation models such as TabPFN.
+These models are based on the prior-data fitted networks (PFN) framework, in which models are pretrained on carefully designed synthetic datasets to make predictions in an in-context learning setting.
+Recently, G2T-FM, a framework that converts graph node-level tasks into tabular tasks, has made the first step towards adopting PFNs for graphs, yet it is limited to hand-crafted features and was never pretrained on graph data.
+In this work, we make the next step by proposing GraphPFN, a PFN-based model designed and pretrained specifically for graph node-level tasks.
+Following the PFN framework, we first design a prior distribution of synthetic attributed graphs by using a novel combination of multi-level stochastic block models and a preferential attachment process for structure generation and graph-aware structured causal models for attribute generation.
+Then, we augment the tabular foundation model LimiX with attention-based graph neighborhood aggregation layers and train it on millions of synthetic graphs sampled from our prior.
+On diverse real-world graph datasets with node-level tasks, \hbox{GraphPFN} achieves state-of-the-art results in both in-context learning and finetuning regimes, outperforming G2T-FM, prior GFMs, and task-specific GNNs trained from scratch.
+More broadly, \hbox{GraphPFN} shows the potential of PFN-based models for building graph foundation models.
+Our code is available at \url{https://github.com/yandex-research/graphpfn}.